OriserveAI/Whisper-Hindi2Hinglish/README.md

-# Whisper-Hindi2Hinglish
+# **Whisper-Hindi2Hinglish**
-Whisper-Hindi2Hinglish is a variant of OpenAI's Whisper, designed for precise, speech recognition of audios with Indian accents and heavy background noise in Hinglish (Hindi written in latin script) language.
-It is trained on Hindi and Hinglish data and is optimized for use cases where accuracy is paramount and background noise is abundant (such as those found in the Indian market).
-To improve transcription on Hindi language, we finetuned Whisper-Hindi2Hinglish using a custom built proprietary dataset.
+Whisper-Hindi2Hinglish is a variant of OpenAI's Whisper, designed for precise, speech recognition of audios with Indian accents and heavy background noise in Hinglish (Hindi written in Latin scripture) language.
+It is trained on Hindi and Hinglish data and is optimized for use cases where accuracy is paramount and background noise is abundant (such as those found in typical Indian background sounds).
+To improve transcription on Hindi language, we finetuned **Whisper-Hindi2Hinglish** using a custom-built proprietary dataset.

-## Problem Statement:
+## **Problem Statement**:

 - Existing ASR systems demonstrate significant limitations in accurately transcribing Indian speech, particularly Hindi and Hinglish conversations, leading to poor performance in real-world applications
     - Models perform inadequately with natural Indian accents and conversational patterns
     - Current systems struggle with background noise common in real-world Indian audio recordings
     - Available Hindi datasets are primarily recorded in controlled environments with scripted speech, making them unsuitable for practical applications

-- Traditional Hindi transcription systems outputting Devanagari script face critical challenges:
+- Traditional Hindi transcription systems generating Devanagari scripture face critical challenges:
     - Minor transcription errors can result in completely different meanings of words and sentences
     - Integration with modern LLMs becomes complicated due to script incompatibility
     - Misalignment with user preferences, as most Indian internet users communicate in Hinglish rather than pure Hindi

-- There is a significant gap in the market for an ASR system that can:
+- There is a significant gap in the Speech market for an ASR system that can:
     - Process and accurately transcribe Indian accents and natural conversational patterns
     - Maintain consistent performance even with substantial background noise
     - Output transcriptions in Hinglish to align with real-world usage patterns